| Click

 Reviews

-from outside sources
+from outside sources1975 From "The

-Super-8 Book" by Lenny Lipton
+Super-8 Book" by Lenny Lipton"EUMIG"

 of Austria makes the largest line of super 8 sound projectors.